Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space

 \subsection{Parameter Selection and Training}

 Because our architecture takes token embeddings as input and produces token probabilities, it trains exactly like a regular decoder-only language model.
 As mentioned above, this means that the loss function can be standard language-modeling cross-entropy loss.
-Optimization is performed by the AdamW optimizer \citep{loshchilov2017decoupled}.
-Further optimization and architecture details can be found in \cref{sec:arch_exact}.
+Optimization is performed by the AdamW optimizer \citep{loshchilov2017decoupled} with more details described in \cref{sec:arch_exact}.

 \looseness=-1 We insert the first forking layer after a few regular transformer blocks to ensure that the forking score judgments see a broader context window.
 This is important in order to judge a token's relative importance compared to the others.
 For all models in \cref{sec:results}, we train models at various scales with token forking placed prior to layers 3, 7, and 11.
 This means that for models with more layers, the majority of the latter half of transformer will contain no forking.
 We discuss this choice in \cref{sec:overfork}.